aneshodza/http.c/README.md

 ## 🆗 Details about request handling

+### Supported request types

 The server only supports certain request types.
 Unsupported request types get a `405 - Method not allowed`.
 Following request types are accepted:
 - GET
 - HEAD

+### URL-Params

 When the server meets URL-Params he throws them out.
 They are not handled in any way.

+### Compressed Content
+If there is an `Accept-Encoding` header the server checks if `gzip` is one of those.
+If there is no `gzip` it responds with a `406 - Not Acceptable` to indicate that it cannot compress properly.
+If there is no `Accept-Encoding` header it responds with the uncompressed content.
+Only MIME-Types `text/*` and `application/*` are compressed.
+The rest is sent as-is.

 ## 👨‍💻 Author